 - Nationwide does not endorse and is not responsible for any of the activities of Axos Bank.

 Nationwide also discloses that it receives a fee from Axos Bank for its marketing and advertising efforts originating from this relationship with Axos.

 The Nationwide Mutual Insurance Company was originally founded in 1926 as the Farm Bureau Mutual Automobile Insurance Company.
 The company operates as a group of insurance and financial companies and is based in Columbus, OH.

 Axos was founded in 2000 as Bank of Internet (BOFI).
 Until 2018, the bank also operated under the following trade names BofI Advisor, Bank X, NetBank, Apartment Bank, Annuitants Federal Bank, and Virtus Ban, then rebranded under Axos.
-Axos then went public in 2005 under the ticker BOFI.
+Axos went public in 2005 under the ticker BOFI.

 Licenses and Registrations